ckeditor/ckeditor4-docs/guides/dev/patching/README.md

 ### Select the Changes You Want to Port

 If you are reading this document, most probably you already know which feature you want to port.
-Whenever you find a change that you need to port it is recommended to find in which ticket on the [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) or [former Development site](http://dev.ckeditor.com/) the change has been tracked.
+Whenever you find a change that you need to port it is recommended to find in which ticket on the [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) or a [former Development site](http://dev.ckeditor.com/) the change has been tracked.

 #### Example